netdata/netdata/docs/glossary.md

 ## A

+- [**Agent** or **Netdata Agen**t](https://github.com/netdata/learn/blob/master/docs/concepts/netdata-cloud/overview.md): Netdata's distributed monitoring Agent collects thousands of metrics from systems, hardware, and applications with zero configuration.
+It runs permanently on all your physical/virtual servers, containers, cloud deployments, and edge/IoT devices.

 - [**Agent-cloud link** or **ACLK**](https://github.com/netdata/netdata/blob/master/docs/concepts/netdata-agent/aclk.md): The Agent-Cloud link (ACLK) is the mechanism responsible for securely connecting a Netdata Agent to your web browser through Netdata Cloud.

 - [**Aggregate Function**](https://github.com/netdata/learn/blob/rework-learn/docs/concepts/netdata-cloud/netdata-views.md#aggregate-functions-over-time): A function applied When the granularity of the data collected is higher than the plotted points on the chart.